nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. `Logic` uses the `CommonCentsParser` class to parse the user command.
 1. This results in a `Command` object which is executed by the `LogicManager`.
-1. The command execution can affect the `Model` (e.g. adding a person).
+1. The command execution can either affect the `ActiveAccount` which in turn affects the `Model` (e.g. adding an expense), or affect the `Model` directly (e.g. adding an account).
 1. Based on the changes the command execution made, the `CommandResultFactory` generates a `CommandResult` object which encapsulates the result of the command execution and is passed back to the `Ui`,
 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.